boazbk/tcs/lec_04_code_and_data.md

 > # { .pause }
 Once again, [bounded-univ](){.ref}  is subtle but important.
 Make sure you understand what this thorem means, and why it is a corollary of [NAND-univ-thm](){.ref}.

-[bounded-univ](){.ref} can be thought of as providing  a "NAND interpreter in NAND".
+[bounded-univ](){.ref} can be thought of as providing  a "NAND-CIRC interpreter in NAND-CIRC".
-That is, for a particular size bound, we give a _single_ NAND-CIRC program that can evaluate all NAND-CIRC programs of that size.
+That is, for a particular size bound, we give a _single_ NAND-CIRC program $U$ that can evaluate all NAND-CIRC programs of that size.
 We call this  NAND-CIRC program $U$ that computes $EVAL_{s,n,m}$ a _bounded universal program_.
 "Universal" stands for the fact that this is a _single program_ that can evaluate _arbitrary_ code,  where "bounded" stands for the fact that  $U$ only evaluates programs of bounded size.
-Of course this limitation is inherent for the NAND-CIRC programming language where an $N$-line program can never compute a function with more than $N$ inputs.
+Of course this limitation is inherent for the NAND-CIRC programming language, since  a circuit of $s$ gates can take at most $2s$  inputs.
-(We will later on introduce the concept of _loops_, that  allows  to escape this limitation.)
+We will later on introduce the concept of _loops_, that  allows  to escape this limitation.

 It turns out that we don't even need to pay that much of an overhead for universality